-Guesthouse owner Andrada has made it her mission to preserve Casa Țara Beiușului’s essense with handcrafted furniture, woven tapestries, and home-cooked, traditional meals.
+Guesthouse owner Andrada has made it her mission to preserve Casa Țara Beiușului’s essence with handcrafted furniture, woven tapestries, and home-cooked, traditional meals.
 While domestic travellers aren’t necessarily interested in these efforts, Jeanett Andrea Søderstrøm appreciates every drop of the local flavour.

 “I just got the best idea: You have to go and see my father!
-This juice is made with his organic vegetables and he makes chutneys from the bottom as well as other typical dishes from Western Romania.”
+This juice is made with his organic vegetables and he makes chutneys from scratch as well as other typical dishes from Western Romania.”
 Our hostess, Andrada eagerly waves her arms as the idea comes to her.

-It’s gotten dark since we arrived at her guesthouse, Casa Țara Beiușului, but the lamp in the ceiling casts a light over her cheerful face.
+It’s gotten dark since we arrived at her guesthouse, Casa Țara Beiușului, but the lamp in the ceiling casts a warm light over her cheerful face.
 Framed by leaves and clusters of grapes, the outdoor kitchen we’re sitting in is a deeper shade of green now that the sun has set.

 We’re finishing the final bits of a local goat cheese and a bowl of chunky chilli jam, the latter of which was cooked in this very kitchen just a while ago.
 The food is served together with homemade tomato juice, a local red wine, and the airiest bread buns imaginable.
 They are still hot and ashy from baking in the antique oven behind us, as are we — the property’s visitors — and our hostess from baking them two hours ago.